Building a Strong Cybersecurity Defense Against Phishing and Smishing

 The freight industry has increasingly become a target for cybercriminals looking to steal carriers’ identities, pay, and even cargo.
 Scammers are getting craftier and attacks are becoming more common.
 This is costing businesses millions of dollars, not just in wasted time, but also in lost revenue.

-Bad actors are constantly developing new tricks, using phishing, smashing, and quishing, making it harder even for the best security systems to stop them.
+Bad actors are constantly developing new tricks, using phishing, smishing, and quishing, making it harder even for the best security systems to stop them.
 And falling victim can result in financial loss, data breaches, and operational disruptions.
 As these scams get extremely good at looking like “the real thing” and become difficult to identify, it’s critical to educate yourself.
 Being able to consistently detect phishing emails in your inbox, smishing texts on your smartphone, and quishing QR codes that seem legitimate is key to protecting you and your business.

 What are common cyber scams?